Dumbarton Academy: Notable faculty

-Old Dton Accies
+Notable alumni

 Dumbarton Academy has produced a number of notable alumni who have gone on to make significant contributions in various fields.
 While not an exhaustive list, it highlights the most standout characters Dumbarton Academy has produced.

 Perhaps the most internationally renowned is Sir Jackie Stewart, a three-time Formula 1 world champion.
 In the realm of literature, A. J. Cronin, a celebrated novelist and physician, left an indelible mark with works such as The Citadel and The Keys of the Kingdom.